 Solar energy can impact your taxes positively with the state and local rebates.
 And they’re not just for installation, so this is something buyers should be aware of and sellers should use in marketing.
 (Contact your local agent to find out how to leverage these rebates.
 To discover more, call 8665937012.)

 These rebates vary from state to state and from municipality to municipality, but a good starting point to find out more is the Database of State Incentives for Renewables & Efficiency.
 California, for example, offered cash incentives (now expired, though) on solar systems for customers of certain power companies.
-Again, consult your local agent to find out what’s offered in san bernardino, riverside counties.
+Again, consult your local agent to find out what’s offered in San Bernardino, Riverside, and San Diego Counties.

 Residential Energy Property Credits

-Tax implications also go beyond how solar energy can impact your taxes in san bernardino, riverside counties.
+Tax implications also go beyond how solar energy can impact your taxes in San Bernardino, Riverside, and San Diego Counties.
 There are also tax breaks for energy-efficiency improvements.
 You can get tax breaks not only for installing solar systems, but also for, say, installing energy-efficient windows, doors, skylights, and appliances, as well as for such things as adding insulation.

 Look at it this way.
 You get a tax break for installing solar, and then you get tax credits for installing energy-efficient appliances that your solar panels can power.
 Whether you’re buying or selling, this adds up to an attractive situation both financially and environmentally.